lbohnsac/quay-api/README.md

 Success is HTTP`204`

 ## Namespace auto-pruning (Organizations)
-> Auto-pruning policies are available since quay v3.10.0
+> Auto-pruning policies for organizations are available since quay `v3.10.0`
 >
-> Auto-pruning policies work at the organization level and apply to all repositories.
+> Auto-pruning policies work at the organization level and apply to **all** repositories of this organization.
 >
 > There can only be one policy at a time.